Data

 For each size, define the schedule and the material.
 A pipe knows now its section and its material.

-Select then the node connections of the pipe between :
+Select then the node connections of the pipe, which depend on the material :

 • None